 Gender- Men and Women.
 Permanent Commission (for men) / Short Service Commission (For men and women)

 Educational Qualifications- Minimum of 60% marks each in Maths & Physics at 10+2 level.
-Graduates (Three Year Course) in any discipline from a recognised University who have attained minimum 60% marks or equivalent.
+Graduates (Three Year Courses) in any discipline from a recognized University who have attained a minimum of 60% marks or equivalent.

 OR

-BE/B Tech (Four Year Course) from a recognised university with minimum 60% marks or equivalent.
+BE/B Tech (Four Year Course) from a recognized university with minimum of 60% marks or equivalent.

 Step 2- Air Force Selection Board